 The Virginia Code sets forth several ways that service of process can be made on Virginia residents.
-The first way that MUST be attempted is personal service.
-This is made when the papers are actually "served" in person to the party at her "usual place of abode."4
+The first way that MUST be attempted is personal service, which is made when the papers are actually "served" in person to the party at her "usual place of abode."

-If personal service to the defendant is not feasible, substituted service may be made by giving a copy of the summons, complaint, and any other necessary information to a family member who is 16 years of age or older and is found at the defendant's "usual place of abode."5 If neither of these delivery methods is possible, posting a copy of both the summons and complaint at the defendant's front door may make service.6 The return of service must reflect that these methods were attempted in the proper order; (1) personal service on defendant, (2) substituted service to another family member, and (3) a copy posted on defendant's front door.
+If personal service to the defendant is not feasible, substituted service may be made by giving a copy of the summons, complaint, and any other necessary information to a family member who is 16 years of age or older and is found at the defendant's "usual place of abode."
+If neither of these delivery methods is possible, posting a copy of both the summons and complaint at the defendant's front door may make service.
+8

+The return of service must reflect these methods attempted in the proper order:

+- 1. Personal service on defendant

+- Substituted service to another family member and

+- 3. A copy posted on defendant's front door

 If the plaintiff had to use the last delivery method of posting on the defendant's front door, counsel may be required to mail a copy of the process to the defendant and file a certificate of mailing with the court clerk.
-The plaintiff has 10 days to do this before "judgment by default may be entered."7
+The plaintiff has 10 days to do this before "judgment by default" may be entered.

-If the divorce is expected to be uncontested, a notice of the evidentiary hearing should be included with the complaint and summons when it is served on the defendant.8 No further notice must be given if the defendant does not file an answer, but if she does, the plaintiff must give
+If the divorce is expected to be uncontested, a notice of the evidentiary hearing should be included with the complaint and summons when it is served on the defendant.
+No further notice must be given if the defendant does not file an answer, but if she does, the plaintiff must give notice of all subsequent filings in the suit.
+Subsequent filings could include depositions, any hearing scheduled, and notice of entry of the final decree.